andydomkeu/File-sharing-system/README.md

   - How to run: step-by-step information on how one can successfully clone and run your application.

   - Other resources: any references to other materials/libraries that you might have used on your solution.

+ > Feel free to create other helper classes as you see fit.